3245 Students

 If a college normally requires a high school diploma or equivalency certificate (GED) but does not require either for a particular program or course, enrollment in such a program or course does not constitute enrollment in an institution of higher education.

-The following courses fall in this category:
+The following courses fall into this category:

 • English as a second language